grafana/grafana/contribute/ISSUE_TRIAGE.md

 - Make sure that issue descriptions don't include irrelevant information, information from a template that hasn't been filled out, or sensitive information.
 - Do your best effort to change the title and description or request suggested changes by adding a comment.

-> **Note:** The above rules apply to both new and existing issues of the Grafana project.
+> **Note:** The preceding rules apply to both new and existing issues of the Grafana project.

 #### Do you have all the information needed to categorize an issue?